scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 ## Unifying Training of Diffusion Models as Maximal likelihood

+In this section, we aim to derive the training objective directly from first principles, beginning with the maximum likelihood framework.
+By doing so, we reveal the fundamental connection between diffusion model loss and exact maximum likelihood, and unify the score matching, denoising, and flow matching objectives as manifestations of maximal likelihood.

 Training the reverse diffusion process involves addressing two fundamental questions: (1) What mathematical quantity should we model, and (2) What objective function should guide the training?

 The core mathematical object to model is the **score function**—the gradient of the log-probability density.
 However, contemporary implementations often parameterize the model to predict alternative quantities such as noise, clean data, or flow velocity.
-While these different parameterizations are mathematically equivalent (being rescaled versions of the same underlying score function), it is less transparent how the they should be explicitly incorporated into the same training objective.
+While these different parameterizations are mathematically equivalent (being rescaled versions of the same underlying score function), it is less transparent how they should be explicitly incorporated into the same training objective.
+Here, we start by analyzing the Kullback–Leibler (KL) divergence.

-Our goal is to derive the training objective directly from first principles, beginning with the maximum likelihood framework.
-By doing so, we reveal the fundamental connection between diffusion model loss and exact maximum likelihood, without presupposing the existence or explicit usage of the score function.

 Suppose we have two distributions $p(\mathbf{x}, t)$ and $q(\mathbf{x}, t)$ that both evolve under the same forward diffusion process.
 Think of $p$ as the **true data distribution** pushed forward by the diffusion dynamics, and $q$ as the **model distribution**.
 At any fixed time $t$, their Kullback–Leibler (KL) divergence is